rayokota/generator-angular-slim/README.md

 	grunt server

 The Grunt server will run at [http://localhost:9000](http://localhost:9000).
-It will proxy REST requests to the Sinatra service running at [http://localhost:8080](http://localhost:8080).
+It will proxy REST requests to the Slim service running at [http://localhost:8080](http://localhost:8080).

 At this point you should be able to navigate to a page to manage your persistent entities.